Repentance is a supernatural act of God’s Grace working in a believer’s life:

 In repentance many people experience deliverance from sin, some are healed and receive miracles.
 There is a supernatural transformation that takes place when a person truly repents.
-Because a person feels so clean after they have repented, they actually feel like a brand new creature, which causes them to think they have been born again.
 However, let’s look at some repentant people in the Bible to see if their repentance constituted the New Birth.

 Acts 8 – In Samaria there was great joy, miracles, healings and great deliverances.
 They believed the Word of God and were baptized.
 However, they were still missing a vital part of the New Birth and that was the baptism of the Holy Ghost.
 Simon witnessed this baptism and offered money to the Apostles to buy this power.
 Jesus saves and His Spirit is not for sale, it’s free to all that believe His Word (John 7:38-39).
 That way men cannot make merchandise of His Great Salvation, like Simon attempted to do.

 John 1:12-13 But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name: Which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.

 Acts 10 – Cornelius was a devout man that feared God, gave alms, and prayed always.
 He was living a repentant life.
 But, He needed to be born again.
 Therefore, God arranged a meeting with a preacher by the name of Peter.

 Rom 10:14 How then shall they call on him in whom they have not believed? and how shall they believe in him of whom they have not heard? and how shall they hear without a preacher?